 Section 903.3.1.2.3 Attached Garages and Attics.
-Sprinkler protection is required in attached garages. and in the following attic spaces:
+Sprinkler protection is required in attached garages, and in the following attic spaces:

 - 1. Attics that are used or intended for living purposes or storage shall be protected by an automatic sprinkler system. - 2.
 Where fuel-fired equipment is installed in an unsprinklered attic, not fewer than one quickresponse intermediate temperature sprinkler shall be installed above the equipment. - 3.
 Attic spaces of buildings that are two or more stories in height above grade plane or above the lowest level of fire department vehicle access. - 4.
 Group R-4, Condition 2 occupancy attics not required by Item 1 or 3 to have sprinklers shall comply with one of the following: - 4.1.
-Provide automatic sprinkler system protection.
+Provide automatic sprinkler system protection. - 4.2.
+Provide a heat detection system throughout the attic that is arranged to activate the building fire alarm system. - 4.3.
+Construct the attic using noncombustible materials. - 4.4.
+Construct the attic using fire-retardant-treated wood complying with Section 2303.2 of the International Building Code. - 4.5.
+Fill the attic with noncombustible insulation.